todb-cisa/kev-cwes/README.md

 ## Pare down the data

+All we really care about are the CVE IDs, and the `weaknesses` array.

 `jq 'map({id, CWESource: .weaknesses[0].source, CWEs: [.weaknesses[].description[].value]})' deconflicted-cwes.json > just-cwes.json`

 ## Rename the fields

+We don't need to use NVD's element names; rename them to something more obvious.

 `jq 'map({cve_id: .id, cwe_source: .CWESource, cwe_array: .CWEs})' just-cwes.json > renamed-fields.json`

 ## Copy the final

+Save off the final list to something publishable, and delete the intermediate steps.

 `mv renamed-fields.json kev-cwe-map.json && rm deconflicted-cwes.json normalized-cwes.json just-cwes.json kev-cwes-nvd.json`